 Some health care facilities require students to submit to and pass a drug test prior to participation in experiential activities at the facility.
-Most, but not all, facilities requesting drug testing have agreed to provide the testing at no expense to the student.
 Students who do not complete or do not pass a drug test as required by these facilities will not be allowed to participate in experiential education activities at the facility, and may face sanctions, including possible dismissal from the program.